MoonPoet/xaprb-src/content/blog/2008/how-i-hacked-the-hp-media-vault-to-support-ogg-and-flac-files.md

 32703 root        488 S   grep daap
 ```

-Notice that it's a different binary running -- not the one in /usr/sbin.
+Notice that it's a different binary running---not the one in /usr/sbin.

 At this point you ought to be able to start up your favorite music player (iTunes, Rhythmbox) and stream OGG and FLAC files from the media server.
 Test that before you go on to the next little bit.